“Give light and people will find the way.”

 Tupper Lake is shining a bit brighter these days.

 Located at the Tupper Lake Golf Club, the James C. Frenette Sr. Recreational Trails have long served as a playground for winter outdoor enthusiasts both near and far.
-The trails are groomed, dog-friendly, and — best of all — free for cross-country skiers, snowshoers, and fat biking.
+The trails are groomed, dog-friendly, and — best of all — free for cross-country skiers, snowshoers, and fat bikers.

 I recently learned that motion sensor lights had been added to some of the trails and was immediately intrigued.
 The idea of motion sensor lights sounded great, but I had my questions.
 Would they be bright enough to light my way?
 Would there be dark pockets in between each light?
 Would my natural motion of skiing be enough movement to trigger the lights?
 Would I suddenly find myself going downhill in the darkness?